AlexDimov-04/Python-Basic-Projects/README.md

 # Python-Basic-Projects
-The projects are mostly using the python library functionalities and they are really simple and usefull - suitable for every python beginner 🐍
+The projects are mostly using the python libraries functionalities and they are really simple and useful - suitable for every python beginner 🐍